 - Just like BBQ Jackfruit Sliders and Chipotle Black Bean Burgers, this dish is great for summer barbeques, game day celebrations, tailgating, or a simple, delicious dinner or lunch at home.

 - This recipe is perfect for kids and adults alike.
-It is a hit with everyone, even those who aren’t usually into vegan food.

 - With simple ingredients and straightforward steps, you’ll have these delicious dogs ready quickly.